Long Term Planning, Education, Schooling, College, and Connect The Thoughts

 any success simply started in their teens or earlier, and

 high school.
-These tests, structured for the public
+These tests, structured for public school

-place a student into a great university or college.
-But for
+place a student into a well-reputed university or college.

-myself, I discourage the idea generally of college.
+But for myself, I discourage the idea generally of

 Connect The Thoughts